 David’s dear desire was to build a Temple for the Lord, but he was required to forgo the longings of his heart in favour of his son, whom God had decided would be the man to erect the House of God – for His greater glory.

-God’s call on David’s life was to fight the enemies of His people, and to establish peace in the Promised Land.
-King David was permitted to make preparations for the foundation of the Temple, but the building and beautifying of the House of the Lord, was to be carried out by his son, Solomon.
+God’s call on David’s life was to fight the enemies of His people and to establish peace in the Promised Land.
+King David was permitted to make preparations for the foundation of the Temple, but the building and beautifying of the House of the Lord was to be carried out by his son, Solomon.

 Both David and Solomon illustrate their own unique aspects of Christ’s role as Saviour of the world and King of Israel.
-The lives of both these kings were used by God to illustrate different aspects of the role of the Lord Jesus Christ to Who, like Solomon, will one day set up His eternal kingdom of peace and prosperity, to the praise of God and for the benefit of humankind.
+The lives of both these kings were used by God to illustrate different aspects of the Person and work of the Lord Jesus Christ Who, like David, would shepherd His people Israel and, like Solomon, will one day set up His eternal kingdom of peace and prosperity, to the praise of God and for the benefit of humankind.

-But David slew the mighty Goliath, which pictures Christ's eternal, triumphant victory over Satan, sin, death and hell.
-The conflicts, hostility and rejection that peppered David's path exemplifies the conflicts Christ endured during His earthly walk, but just as David was finally enthroned by all of Israel so the nation that rejected their Messiah will welcome Him at His second coming to rule and reign as King of kings and Lord of lords.
+But David slew the mighty Goliath which paints the picture of Christ's eternal, triumphant victory over Satan, sin, death, and hell.
+The conflicts, hostility, and rejection that peppered David's path, exemplifies the conflicts Christ endured during His earthly walk, but just as David was finally enthroned by all the 12 tribes of Israel, so the nation that rejected their anointed Messiah will welcome Him at His Second Coming, to rule and reign as King of kings and Lord of lords.

-No surprise that David would proclaim: You are great, O LORD God.
-There is none like You, and there is no God besides You, according to all that we have heard with our ears.
-How similar to the lowly life of Jesus Christ Himself, Whose delight was to carry out the will of the Father - and to do His will.
+No surprise that David would proclaim, "You are great, O LORD God, there is none like You, and there is no God besides You, according to all that we have heard with our ears."
+How similar to the lowly life of Jesus Christ Himself Whose delight was to carry out the will of the Father - and to do God's perfect will.

-Both the performances and the promises of God are the subject of David's high acclaim and great rejoicing in God's eternal splendour, which is further revealed in the Person of the Lord Jesus Christ, Who is the final revelation of the greatness of God - Whom to know is life eternal.
+Both the performances and the promises of God are the subject of David's high acclaim and great rejoicing in God's eternal splendour, which is further revealed in the Person of the Lord Jesus Christ Who is the final revelation of the greatness of God - Whom to know is life eternal.